 If you are planning to stay in Bhaktapur then when purchasing your ticket show your passport and you can get the same ticket extended for one week with no extra cost.
 You can read more about Bhaktapur ticket prices here.

+Looking for more accommodation in Bhaktapur?
 Try my hotel search below for the best rates.

 Liked this page?
 You'll love my books!
 They are hands on guidebooks that are better than the rest.
 Yes, really!
 In them I cover all attractions with step-by-step accuracy using well researched information, photographs and travel tested walking tours.